There are now 3 possible online modes for units:

 - Students are able to (1) learn to understand and clearly define questions and problems in human reproduction; (2) acquire techniques for seeking out information or designing experiments to answer such questions; (3) critically assimilate, analyse and discuss information acquired; (4) present findings in written and oral forms; and (5) integrate molecular, cellular, structural and functional aspects of reproduction to address contemporary problems such as reproductive ageing, pregnancy outcome, fertility and ethical and legal issues pertaining to human reproduction.

-- Typically this unit is assessed in the following ways: (1) in-class presentations; (2) individual assignments based around lecture, tutorial and workshop material; and (3) laboratory report.
+- Indicative assessments in this unit are as follows: (1) in-class presentations; (2) individual assignments based around lecture, tutorial and workshop material; and (3) laboratory report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)